 Scenario 2: He/she won’t change an ANNOYING habit!!!

 What do you do about your spouse’s annoying habit of ____ (fill in the blank)?
-You nag, you berate, you make jokes about it to embarrass them into changing, but they obstinately refuse to budge.
+You nag, you berate, you make jokes about it to embarrass him or her into changing, but they obstinately refuse to budge.
 It’s driving you wild.

 Scenario 3: The unwanted argument that seems to ambush you when you least expect it.

 Time to change the script.
 When your spouse serves you a sharp comment, instead of hitting back, do something different.
-Pull the ball out of play for a time out – ‘Hey Hon, what’s going on for you?’ or ‘Ouch, that hurt my feelings.
+Pull the ball out of play for a time out.
+Try a gently toned – ‘Hey Hon, what’s going on for you?’ or ‘Ouch, that hurt my feelings.
 Did you intend to do that?’
-How about bringing some humour into the dynamic – tickle your spouse, blow a raspberry, tell them how sexy they are when they’re angry, sing your response.
+For a radical disruption to the argument, try bringing some humour into the dynamic – tickle your spouse, blow a raspberry, tell them how sexy they are when they’re angry, sing your response.

 Making a Change